Fly ZAK Nymph

 Under-thorax: Wool or lead wire if you are tying really heavy patterns.

 Tail: Preferably the finer, barred fibres from a water mongoose skin.
 Alternatively use jackal or grey squirrel.
-I think cock hackles are too straight and stiff.
+I think cock hackles are too straight and stiff for the fly.

 Body and thorax: Three peacock herls stripped of all flue, one plain peacock herl, purple DMC thread (green, or red, or blue DMC if you can’t get purple) and copper fuse wire.